Mike-Branham/PowershellMenu/README.md

 # PowershellMenu
-Console menu system for Powershell
+Console menu system for Powershell, works in Windows and Linux.
+Does not work in ISE.

+I had need for a robust menu system in Powershell, and after many searches decided to write my own.
+I wanted to be able to select using up and down arrows, as well as the ability to simply select by pressing a key.

+I'm a programmer with many years of experience, but a bit of novice with Powershell, and I'm certain there are many ways in which this can be improved.

+Additionaly I wanted to have some help about the highlighted item show up on the screen, so I dedicated a help area that is defined as a starting column, starting row, width, and max rows.
+Max rows is only used for clearing the area, so currently the help text could overflow and not be erased.
+This was not a concern for me, but feel free to add the check in the Write-Help function.

 #Features:
   - Cursor Up / Down to select
   - Optionally add a character to the menu item for selection
-  - Optionally add help text that displays in a defined help area on the screen
+  - Optionally add help text that word-wrap displays in a defined help area on the screen
   - Separate color settings for title, headers, menu items, and selected menu items
   - Tests console width and height to make sure menu and optional help will fit

-Setting up a menu.
 Here is a sample menu.
 ```
 $Menu = [Menu]::new("================= Select option ==================")
 $Menu.AddMenuItem("", "", "", "")